Bellfalasch/frontend-forum/slides.md

 WCAG 2.0 is the minimum in Norway, enforced legally.
 But in near future WCAG 2.1 will be the standard.

-It is expected that when working for Gjensidige you can develop accordingly, and/or update yourself using available online resources.
+It is expected that when working for Gjensidige you can develop accordingly, and/or update yourself using available online resources, or using resources from your employee (if you're a consultant).

 Read more: https://www.gjensidige.builders/learn/universal-design/universal-design-dev